Your Stay at RPA

 Checking in

-There is a separate entry and drop off point via Gloucester House Drive.
+There is a separate entry and drop off point via Gloucester House Drive for anyone with mobility requirements.

 We want you and your support person to be involved in decisions about your care.
 We encourage you and your support person to ask questions.
 You can request to speak with your medical, nursing, or allied health teams at any time during your stay.